 SMS vs. Email Marketing: How do they compare

-In this guide, we’ll talk through the different benefits of SMS marketing vs. email marketing and how to combine the two for one solid, cohesive strategy.
+In this guide, we’ll talk through the different benefits of email vs SMS marketing and how to combine the two for one solid, cohesive strategy.

 While similar to email marketing in terms of the goal of converting a potential customer, SMS is a very different channel.
 We’re talking about different rules, regulations, and even the style of communication.